-Earlier this year we published Force of Nature—a Collection of Art and Stories Celebrating Fearless Women.
+Earlier in 2018, we published Force of Nature—a Collection of Art and Stories Celebrating Fearless Women.
 Its pages are filled with submissions from talented, bold and inspiring artists.
-One of them is Laci Jordan, a LA based artist and creative director originally from Alabama.
+One of them is Laci Jordan, a Los Angeles-based artist and creative director originally from Alabama.

 A bit about Laci

 I’m from Huntsville, Alabama, and went to the University of Alabama, where I originally studied criminal justice.
 I ended up graduating early and then went back to school for design.
 It was a weird twist of events.
 I had an internship where I was introduced to design but it was for criminal justice.
 I started with a few internships and now I’m into full blown entrepreneurship.
 I’ve been building my own brand.
 I want to create content around pop culture.
 I want to be in spaces that are diverse and geared towards people of color.
 There aren’t a lot of graphic designers that get the same notoriety as their white counterparts.
 Since that doesn’t exist as much as it should, I want to strive for that.

 Can you speak to why representation is so important?

 I think diversity is important for multiple reasons.
 One is visibility.
 It’s a big piece of representation because it transforms people in so many ways.
 Another thing is diversity of thought.
 When you have different types of people in the room, you have different ideas that can help you build a bigger picture of whatever you are creating.

 It’s not just about race.
 It’s having people from different disciplines, different sexuality, different everything at the table.
 It’s about representation.
 Having different conversations and points of view.
 People see that if you have diversity at the table it just makes everything better.
 People want to see different stories.